Nanobarbalunga/docker-DBs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/techiall/docker-mysql-mongo-redis/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Nanobarbalunga/docker-DBs.git/blob/master/LICENSE) file for details.
+(This is a fork from https://github.com/techiall/docker-mysql-mongo-redis by author techiall)